Bury Park: Churches and mosques

 The Luton skyline includes the Luton Central Mosque in Westbourne Road, foundations of which were laid by the late Waliat Hussain Jarral (also alternatively known as Walayat) in 1982.
 Born in Kashmir, the founder died aged 72, on 24 June 2010 after a battle with cancer.
-But his legacy remains, as having founded one of the first purpose built mosques in Britain and the biggest purpose built in modern Europe in the early 1980s.
-A dispute over who should run the mosque led to a highly publicised High Court battle, as a result of which the building changed hands to a section of the Pakistani community in Luton, and has remained so ever since.
+But his legacy remains, as having founded one of the first purpose-built mosques in Britain and the biggest purpose built in modern Europe in the early 1980s.
+A dispute over who should run the mosque led to a highly publicised High Court battle.

-The more recent Islamic Centre in Bury Park Road, also serves the Islamic community in Luton and occupies the former synagogue.
+The more recent Islamic Centre in Bury Park Road also serves the Islamic community in Luton and occupies the former synagogue.

 Politics

 The area north of Dunstable Road is in Biscot ward and the area to the south is in Dallow ward.

 The wards form part of the parliamentary constituency of Luton South and the MP is Rachel Hopkins (Labour).